Jared-Glenn/Camelot_The_Resistance/README.md

 4) **Vote:** The group votes for or against the quest.
 The vote is a simple majority rules.
 Ties default to against.
 If it comes out against, repeat steps 1 and 3.
 (If this occurs three times in a row, the Evil players gain 3 Victory Points.)
 5) **Bestow the Grail:** The Leader selects a player to carry the Grail and the grail is transfered to that player.
 6) **The Quest:** The chosen players all provide their cards to the Leader and the cards are shuffled and then revealed.
-7) **Results:** The results of the quest are determined and applied according to the results on the cards, as described below.
+7) **Results:** The cards are revealed and the results of the quest are determined.
+All results are applied according to the cards.
 8) **Onwards:** Play now returns to step one, though it is often beneficial to briefly discuss the result of the quest.

 ## Endgame Overview